isomerpages/edb-pix/_operate-in-singapore/Finding space for my business.md

 title: Finding space for my business
 permalink: /operate-in-singapore/finding-space/
 description: ""
+variant: markdown
 ---
-Browse the resources that we have curated below to find a suitable space for your business in Singapore.
+Browse the resources below to find a suitable space for your business in Singapore.

 | Resource |